jasonwilliams/anki/README.md

 *** Media & html is sent to and rendered in Anki appropriately like the original plugin.

-I recommend you update the card style sheet within Anki to make adjust the headers, in particular to make h1 smaller.
+I recommend you update the card style sheet within Anki to adjust the headers, in particular to make h1 smaller.
 I just added the line  `h1 { font-size: 20px }` to mine.

 # Original Readme below: